initialed85/initialed85.github.io/content/posts/software-vs-lego.md

 ## The time spent playing with the structure

-This represents our desired users using our product.
+This represents our desired users using our product:

 -   Did we get any actual users?
 -   Is it a good user experience?